valeriangalliat/tox-user-install/README.md

-Tox User Install
+Tox user install
 ================

-Install [Toxic](https://github.com/Tox/toxic) and its dependencies as user.
+> Install [Toxic](https://github.com/Tox/toxic) and its dependencies as user.

 Description
 -----------

-I wanted to use `toxic` on Debian but it is not currently packaged so I had to compile it.
+I wanted to use Toxic on Debian but it is not currently packaged so I had to compile it.
 I didn't want to `make install` as root since I don't think this is a clean solution, so I made this script to automate the installation with shared libraries in my home.